warte67/SDOM/docs/progress.md

 ---
 ## Next Steps:
+- NOTE: Label is still using the old `text_` prefix color properties.
+These should be removed in favor of the IDisplayObject color properties.
+(Should be around lines 1937-1942 in SDOM_IDisplayObject.cpp)
 - Add LUA payload as events are dispatched from the EventManager, not directly as a result of DisplayObject::onEvent().
 - **Standardize the DisplayObject interface for C++ and LUA:**
   - `Label` and `Group` should now be the model for standardization for C++ and LUA